dschenck/easychart/docs/contents/rendering.rst

     print(easychart.config)

-The config file is saved at the following location
+Once customized and saved the config file is saved at the following location
 ::

     import os